Logistic and other regressions#

 Logistic regression: two-dimensional version#

-# Define the logistic regression model
+# define the logistic regression model

 def logistic_regression_model(args): # notice the `args`!